elliotcm/libpattalk/influencing users shorthand.md

 SLIDE- (installshield wizard, again)

   + no need to be a domain expert to install software
-  + domain being either software installation or the final product
+  + domain being either software installation (general) or the final product (specific)
   + allows you to mash "Next"

 * retaining user freedom